Textualize/textual/docs/api/command_palette.md

 reference to a function to run when the user selects that command, and the plain text version of the command.

+## Unhandled exceptions in a command source

+When writing your command source `search` method you should attempt to handle all possible errors.
+In the event that there is an unhandled exception Textual will carry on working and carry on taking results from any other registered command sources.

+!!! important

+    This is different from how Textual normally works.
+Under normal circumstances Textual would not "hide" your errors.

+Textual doesn't just throw the exception away though.
+If an exception isn't handled by your code it will be logged to [the Textual devtools console](../../guide/devtools#console).

 ## Using a command source

 Once a command source has been created it can be used either on an `App` or